Azgaar/Fantasy-Map-Generator/README.md

 [![alt tag](https://i0.wp.com/azgaar.files.wordpress.com/2017/03/80k-part.png)](https://azgaar.wordpress.com)

 Join our [Reddit community](https://www.reddit.com/r/FantasyMapGenerator) to share the created maps, discuss the Generator, suggest ideas and get a most recent updates.
 You may also contact me directly via [email](mailto:maxganiev@yandex.com).
 For bug reports please use the project [issues page](https://github.com/Azgaar/Fantasy-Map-Generator/issues).
 If you face performance issues, please try to open the page in a small window and use the default graph size only.
 In Firefox fast map zooming may cause browser crush.

+The desktop application (Electron) is [under development](https://github.com/mamokin/Fantasy-Map-Generator/tree/code-cleanup-from-boilerplate).

 _Inspiration:_